Wondering what Valorant resolution to use? Here are the best resolutions to use in Valorant right now.

 Crosshairs are also stretched and bigger which makes headshot precision easier for some people.
 Although targets are wider, they also move faster.

 First of all, if you come from CS:GO and this is your comfort resolution then you should most likely stick with it.

-If you want to learn how to improve your aim in valorant read my article on that here.
+If you want to learn how to improve your aim in valorant you should check out my top gaming peripherals.

 Supported Resolutions for VALORANT